 One of the few work-related things I’ve organised for this trip is registration for a conference, “Global and Media Divides”.
 I’ve registered primarily because it’s a personal interest, and secondarily because there might just be an interesting story or two, or personal contact I could make from attending.

-To be honest, today has been a little turgid and I haven’t really heard all that much that differed from what I learned in first year at university.
+To be honest, today has been a little turgid and I haven’t really heard all that much that differed from what I learned in my first year at university.
 Yes, I know there are different models of development.
 Yes, I know technology has the capacity to be either a process for good or evil.

 Twenty years ago the lecturers would have talked about faxes and satellite television, and now it’s phrases like “mobile phones” and words like “convergence” and “Facebook” they throw into their lectures.

-One of the keynote speakers, Jan Nederveen Pieterse, was straight out of first year university political economy.
+One of the keynote speakers, Jan Nederveen Pieterse, was straight out of first-year university political economy.
 “The old commie”, as I’ve called him in the notes I’ve written, argued there was still a role for “state capitalism with some increased democracy”.
 And of course he argued, the current economic decline in the United States is evidence of the crisis of capitalism that will inevitably be replaced.
 Something like that, anyway.

 The other keynote speaker, Annabelle Sreberny was a little more interesting in my view.
-She was willing to admit she didn’t have all the answers, conceded a certain ethnocentrism, and added that she was learning new things all the time.
+She was willing to admit she didn’t have all the answers, conceded certain ethnocentrism, and added that she was learning new things all the time.

 Unfortunately, neither spoke extensively about the media.
-They spoke about global divides, and about how those divides are reflected in the media in a very cursory manner, but neither really got into the nuts and bults of how the media increases or ameliorates (now there’s an academic word that’s overused) these divides.
+They spoke about global divides, and about how those divides are reflected in the media in a very cursory manner, but neither really got into the nuts and bolts of how the media increases or ameliorates (now there’s an academic word that’s overused) these divides.
 Still, I guess that’s the kind of stuff that will be explored in more of the workshops.

 As the rest of the day looked a little boring, I left after lunch (roast beef, potatoes, pickled vegetables – very nice), and will go again tomorrow when there are a number of papers which I’m personally very interested in hearing presented.